 Diet and Nutrition

-It is important that people with epilepsy follow a nutritious, well balanced diet.
-Good nutritional habits and a healthy lifestyle are important in obtaining optimal seizure control.
+It is important that people with epilepsy follow a nutritious, well-balanced diet.
+Good nutrition and a healthy lifestyle are important in obtaining optimal seizure control.
 However, no special diet is prescribed for epilepsy itself.